Pájaro Verde (Mexican folktale): Marcia and Marimonia

+The King's Great-grandmother's Puppets

-Author Pascuala Corona collected a tale from an informant in Puebla de los Ángeles with the title Los títeres de la bisabuela del rey ("The King's Great-grandmother's puppets").
+Author Pascuala Corona collected a tale from an informant in Puebla de los Ángeles with the title Los títeres de la bisabuela del rey ("The King's Great-grandmother's Puppets").
 In this tale, a king has a beloved son, who wishes to be married, but the monarch sets three criteria: she must be beautiful, smart and brave enough to find the king's great-grandmother's puppets, stolen by a witch.
 The prince agrees to his father's terms, but finds no maiden to his fancy, save for Margarita, the gardener's daughter.
 To test her, he asks her a riddle which she answers correctly.
 Next, to prove her courage, she offers to venture into the witch's lair and steal back the puppets.
 The king prepares a carriage and some knights to escort her in her mission.
 The prince offers to go with her, which the king consents.
 On the road, the prince and Margarita find an old woman trying to pick tejocotes from a tree.
 The pair help the old woman, who tells them about the rendezvous point of the witches.
-They follow the trail to deep, dark woods, and wait for the full moon, when the witches come to dance and gloat under the moonlight about treasures they have stolen.
+They follow the trail to the deep, dark woods, and wait for the full moon, when the witches come to dance and gloat under the moonlight about treasures they have stolen.
 The pair listen to the witches' dance, and notice that one of them stole the magic puppets from the king's family.
 After the dance, the witches leave, each to their own home, and the pair follow the one that stole the puppets to her house.
 They knock on her door and ask for a glass of water; while the witch is distracted, Margarita steals the baulito ('small chest') from her and runs back to the carriage to escape.
 However, the witch, realizing she was tricked, jumps on the prince and curses him to become a blue bird that can only be restored if Margarita talks again, and, to avoid the girl breaking her spell, curses Margarita never to utter a word in the blue bird's presence.
 Back to Margarita, still in the carriage, she, moved by curiosity, opens the small chest and lets the puppets escape through the carriage window.
-The blue bird, who was accompaning her, captures them all and places them inside the box.
+The blue bird, who was accompanying her, captures them all and places them inside the box.
 The girl arrives safely at the castle, and delivers the box to the king.
 Some time later, the king invites his subjects to see the magic puppets, and orders them to bring torches, lamps and candles to the event.
 The king then opens the box to release the puppets, which dance before the crowd, overseen by the blue bird.
 Margarita's light source is put out.
 The prince in bird form says her candle is 'sad', to which she answers it is her heart that is.
 On saying this, the prince turns back into human and marries Margarita.